LaBaFan/LaBaFan.github.io/docs/notes/self_study/CS106L/Lecture7.md

 ??? question "What if we want to change the limit?"

-    Here out function only compares with 5,what if we want to compare with other numbers?
+    Here our function only compares with 5,what if we want to compare with other numbers?

     One direct way is to write a new function for each number.But that's not a good idea.